ubuntudroid/pastebin-mad/README.md

 - Dynamic start destination for navigation based on whether the user is logged in or not.
 - Dynamic color theme FWIW.

-## What doesn't work or isn't fledged out (mostly because it was out of scope for this project)
+## What's not in here or isn't fledged out (mostly because it was out of scope for this project)

 - Log in comes with no form of authentication verification - we store whatever you type in as user name and API key and try to use that for loading pastes from the omg.lol API.